haskell-works/tasty-discover/AI_GUIDELINES.md

 - Introduced comprehensive regression testing for edge cases
 - Fixed HLint warnings in generated code

+### Symlink Issue (#38) and Expected Failure Testing (2025)
+- Added reproduction test for symlink crash issue using `expectFail` from `tasty-expected-failure`
+- Demonstrated hybrid testing approach: Hspec specs converted to Tasty via `tasty-hspec`
+- **Important**: When tests need to expect failure, use Tasty's `expectFail` rather than Hspec's `xit`
+- Created dedicated test project structure in `test-symlink-repro/` for issue reproduction

 ## Best Practices

 ### When Working with Generated Code